triton-inference-server/perf_analyzer/genai-perf/README.md

 ### Telemetry Metrics

-When using the Triton service kind, Telemetry metrics will be reported in the GenAI-Perf profile export files.
+When benchmarking Triton, Telemetry metrics will be reported in the GenAI-Perf profile export files.
 These include GPU power usage, GPU utilization, energy consumption, total GPU memory, and more.
 If you would like these to be printed as output, you can use the `--verbose` flag.